svangordon/mongo/readme.txt

 	Oh for the cutoff, i recently changed it to 05: 59 but it probably should be 06:01.

 	The routes are like super effed?
+Nah they're okay.

+	Okay so for the service, the pull url is going to be an array of every available day -- then it's going to hit each one, and upsert